konverner/subtitles-generator/README.md

 e.g.

-`!python main.py large german /content/test.mp4`
+`python main.py large german /content/test.mp4`

 `.srt` file with subtitles will be located in `output_path` if the optional argument was passed or in `input_path` with `.srt` extension otherwise.